Skip to content

 Last year, the colony became the focus of national news when the U.S. Postal Service hired tree trimmers to lop off the tops of trees that held active nests.
 Several young Black-crowned Night-Herons were injured and taken to International Bird Rescue for rehabilitation.

-This year, GGAS is mounting a campaign to protect these nests and encourage Oaklanders to celebrate them as one of the city’s wonderful and unique features.
+This year, GGBA is mounting a campaign to protect these nests and encourage Oaklanders to celebrate them as one of the city’s wonderful and unique features.

 Th Art Flash Mob was part of this.
-In addition, GGAS is:
+In addition, GGBA is:

 • Holding two public bird walks to explore the nesting colony on the evenings of April 29 and May 6.
 (Check our web site for starting times and places.)